tjroeder/relational_rails/README.md

 - using https
 `$ git clone https://github.com/tjroeder/relational_rails.git`

-Once cloned, you'll have a new local copy in teh directory you ran the clone command in.
+Once cloned, you'll have a new local copy in the directory you ran the clone command in.

 2. Change to the project directory:
 In terminal, use `$cd` to navigate to the Relational Rails project directory.